I1yaEsenko/freeCodeCamp_JS/README.md

 Comment Your JavaScript Code ✓
 Declare JavaScript Variables ✓
-Storing Values with the Assignment Operator ✓ Assigning the Value of One Variable to Another ✓ Initializing Variables with the Assignment Operator ✓ Understanding Uninitialized Variables ✓
+Initializing Variables with the Assignment Operator ✓ Understanding Uninitialized Variables ✓
 Understanding Case Sensitivity in Variables ✓